 Most people are updating their new firmware with no issues, but as with all technology, things don’t always work perfectly.

-- Open the updater, select your prop type and firmware* and go to "next step" BEFORE connecting your capsule/club!
+Open the updater, select your prop type and go to the next step BEFORE connecting your capsule/vision light.

-- Leave your capsule/club off and disconnected from any cable for 1 full minute before connecting your light to your computer.
-(No need to wait longer, just 61 seconds will do.)
+Capsule lights must be off and disconnected from any cable for 1 full minute to automatically connect when plugged in to your computer.
+No need to wait longer, just 61 seconds will do.

-- If it's still not working, please restart your computer.
+If it's still not working, try restarting your computer.

 USEFUL TIPS FROM OTHER USERS: